pakshinn/little-kids-pre-school-website/README.md

 5.To contact the school, fill out the contact form on the "Contact Us" page.

 # Contribution
-Feel free to clone or download the repository and create pull requests.
+Feel free to clone or download the <a href="https://github.com/lewisushindi/little-kids-pre-school-website"> repository<a/> and <a href="https://github.com/pakshinn/little-kids-pre-school-website/pulls"> create pull requests.<a/>